 When should you use TV advertising

 As I said earlier there are situations where TV advertising can create a good ROI.
-But some of these conditions always need to be met:

-- A strong brand is especially valuable in your industry.
+- A well-known brand is especially valuable in your industry.
 The marketers of car manufacturer’s now how valuable it is to have a strong brand.
 And that’s how they can justify a pitiful ROI.

 - Some major real estate agencies have already stopped using TV advertisements because of the poor ROI.
-They’ve realized they get a better ROI if they concentrate their marketing on the internet.
+They’ve realized they get a better ROI if they concentrate their marketing online.
 They use traditional advertising methods with content marketing methods.
 And most importantly they reach their potential customers at the exact time when they’re looking for a home.
 One company I know of uses ads that say, “Click to see the most viewed home at *your city/country*”.
 I’m sure most people don’t want that house, but they’ll remember the website and go there when they’re actually looking for a home.